Is it time to lay down some guitar for your musical tracks?

 What to expect: There’s no doubt the ProF.E.T. sounds aggressive.
 But I think it gives you a highly usable tone for rhythm and lead parts.

+If you like this, you'll likely enjoy these metal guitar VST plugins.
 It doesn’t suck out the clarity of your guitar tone like many pedals do and it gives you some warmth too.
 The aggressiveness of the tone does depend on how much gain you use (as you would expect), but it’s relatively intense either way.

 The NRR-1 is another impeccably designed rackmount style amp head/preamp with all the bells and whistles including tube emulation.
 It’s basically just as tweakable as the Emissary, and depending on what you like, you may prefer the tone of the NRR-1 over the Emissary.